 Using Audience Tags

-To add users to an audience as they perform an action or view a page on your site, place an audience tag on your site.
+To add users to an audience as they perform an action or view a page on your site, place an audience tag on your webpage.

 Retrieve a tag for your audience and then call it from the user's browser window when you want to add the user to the audience.

-- Click My Audiences on the left rail.
+- Select a Brand and click My Audiences on the left rail.

 - Click the Actions button for the audience you want, and click Get Tags.